vikejs/vike/README.md

 > :warning: We recommend reading the [Vue Tour](#vue-tour) or [React Tour](#react-tour) before proceeding with guides.

-Even complex integrations, such as Vuex or Redux, are simple and straightforward to implement.
-Because you control how your pages are rendered, integration is just a matter of following the official guide of the tool you want to integrate.
+With `vite-plugin-ssr` you have full control over rendering which means that integrating a global store is mostly a matter of following the official SSR guide of the tool you are using ([Redux SSR](https://redux.js.org/recipes/server-rendering), [Vuex SSR](https://ssr.vuejs.org/guide/data.html#data-store)).

-While you can follow official guides *exactly* as-is (including serializing initial state into HTML), you can also leverage `vite-plugin-ssr`'s `export { passToClient }` to make your life slightly easier, as shown in the following examples.
+While you can follow the official guides *exactly* as-is (including serializing initial state into HTML), you can also leverage `vite-plugin-ssr`'s `export { passToClient }` to make your life slightly easier, as shown in the following examples.